|

 waiters in Athens too.
 Very attentive, fast and they

-kiosk across the street and have a coffee at one of the cafes on the square while
+kiosk across the street, or pull out your mobile device and have a coffee at the Oinos Cafe on the square while

 reading about what's going on in the rest of the